Lied für NRW

-Lied für NRW or Hier an Rhein und Ruhr und in Westfalen is, since the 60th anniversary celebrations of North Rhine-Westphalia, a non-official regional anthem of this German Bundesland.
-There are many local anthems of certain regions of North Rhine-Westphalia, but there had not yet been an anthem for the entire state.
+"Lied für NRW" or Hier an Rhein und Ruhr und in Westfalen is, since the 60th anniversary celebrations of North Rhine-Westphalia, a non-official regional anthem of this German Bundesland.
+There are several local anthems of various North Rhine-Westphalian regions, but there had not yet been an anthem for the entire state.

 History

 The anthem was a gift of the regional broadcasting station Westdeutscher Rundfunk to the federal state of North Rhine-Westphalia on its 60th anniversary.
-It was presented to the public on 27 August 2006, the official anniversary date, at Düsseldorf, the state's capital.
+It was presented to the public on 23 August 2006, the official anniversary date, at Düsseldorf, the state's capital.

-Copyright

 The lyrics were created by Hans Knipp and the Bläck Fööss band, and the melody was composed by Dietmar Mensinger, Hanno Beckers and the Bläck Fööss band.
-It was published by the Bläck-Fööss Verlag.